Juggan Kazim

 Syeda Mehrbano Kazim (سیدہ مہر بانو کاظم), known by the stage name Juggun "Jay" Kazim (جگن کاظم), is a Pakistani Canadian actress, television host, and YouTube personality.
 She has worked in numerous Pakistani and Canadian films.
 She is the brand ambassador for Garnier Fructis Pakistan.

+Juggan Kazim was awarded Presidential Civil Award "Tamgha-e-Imtiaz" by the Government of Pakistan for her contributions to the media industry at the Presidential Awards ceremony on 23 March 2024.

 Personal life

-Juggan Kazim was born in Lahore, Punjab, Pakistan to a Kashmiri Punjabi Muslim family.
-She has an elder sister and a younger brother.
+Juggan Kazim was born in Lahore, Punjab, Pakistan, to a Kashmiri Punjabi Muslim family.
+She has an older sister and a younger brother.
 Her uncle, Raza Kazim, is a lawyer and supporter of the arts.
 The famed journalist Nasim Zehra is her aunt.

 Her parents separated when she was a year old.
-Her father, Syed Abbas Kazim, let her work as a child model because "he looked upon it as something cute", she says, even though her family considered acting—her ambition from an early age—to be too lowly a field for a girl of her station.
+Her father, Syed Abbas Kazim, let her work as a child model because "he looked upon it as something cute, "she says, even though her family considered acting—her ambition from an early age—to be too lowly a field for a girl of her stature.
 Her father was conservative in his ideas about women, and her mother, Ghazala Saigol, was more modern.